The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 The Patient Interaction module, one of the four prerequisite modules for the Dental Assistant Diploma program, includes an overview of academic strategies and a review of fundamental math concepts.
 In addition, emphasis is placed on the types and physical characteristics of microorganisms and their method of study, the most common diseases found in the oral cavity, the prenatal development of teeth, the development of structures of the surrounding tooth, and tissues of the oral cavity.
 Students practice prophylaxis procedures, instrument exchanges, and other core dental assisting skills.
 Additionally, students are introduced to appointment book entries, telephone techniques, filing, insurance forms, accounts receivable, accounts payable, and dental office management software.
 This module is also designed to develop professional skills and proactive career management.
 (Omaha campus only)

 The Foundational Skills for Dental Assisting module is one of the four prerequisite modules for entering dental assistant students.
 This module includes an overview of academic strategies; general concepts of nutrition, law, and ethics; math fundamentals; an introduction to pharmacology, infection control, and vital signs; and complementary and alternative medicine.
 Also included is a focus on dental anatomy and basic setup and instrumentation.
 This module is also designed to develop professional skills and proactive career management.
+(Omaha campus only)

 The Operative Assisting module includes an overview of general dentistry and chairside assisting.
 This module focuses on the tasks associated with working with the dentist, equipment, instruments, tray setups, patient seating, four-handed dentistry, charting, anesthetic, amalgams, resins, and various other chairside procedures.
 This module also focuses on passing instruments correctly and the operation and maintenance of dental equipment, in addition to fundamental skills such as oral evacuation, placing rubber dams, syringe assembling, handling, and passing, and assembling the matrix band.
 (Omaha campus only)